 - A clerk might make a copy of your card and signature.

-- A dumpster diver could grab your bank statements out of your trash.
+- A dumpster diver could grab bank statements out of your trash.

-- You use your card at a cash machine, but a thief has hidden a “card skimmer” on the reader that steals the information on your card as you use it.
+- You use your card at a cash machine or a store’s point-of-sale terminal, but a thief has hidden a “card skimmer” on the reader that steals your card’s information as you use it.

 Good sense implies good security

-The fact is, regardless of how you use it, using your credit card represents risk.
+The fact is, regardless of where you use it, using your credit card represents risk.
 But then, so does getting out of bed in the morning.

 Online or off: